jukesliu/CautoRIFT/README.md

 (1) `LS7-9_download_AWS.ipynb` and `S2_COG_download_AWS.ipynb`

 At this point you should have separate folders with the Landsat images and/or the Sentinel-2 images and/or PlanetScope images from [planet_tile2img](https://github.com/CryoGARS-Glaciology/planet_tile2img) that are all cropped to the same extent.
+The cloudy images must be deleted.
 You should also have a separate folder of desired custom inputs to autoRIFT (reference x-velocities, reference y-velocities, stable surface mask, reference DEMs) all in geotiff format.
 You will need to provide the paths to these folders in the `CautoRIFT.ipynb` script.

 (2) `CautoRIFT.ipynb`